 May 30, 1966: Launch

 In January 1961, NASA selected Hughes Aircraft Company to build a series of seven soft-landing vehicles, each weighing about 750 pounds (340 kilograms), to “land gently on the Moon, perform chemical analyses of the lunar surface and subsurface and relay back to Earth television pictures of lunar features.”

-These vehicles were to be designed and built under the technical direction of JPL and launched in the period of 1963-1966.
-Unlike the Soviet Luna landers, Surveyor was a true soft-lander, comprising a 10-foot (3-meter) tall vehicle based on a 59.5 pound (27-kilogram) thin-walled aluminum triangular structure with one of three legs at each corner and a large solid-propellant retro rocket engine that comprised over 60 percent of the spacecraft’s overall mass in the center.
+These vehicles were to be designed and built under the technical direction of NASA's Jet Propulsion Laboratory and launched in the period of 1963-1966.
+Unlike the Soviet Luna landers, Surveyor was a true soft-lander, comprised of a 10-foot (3-meter) tall vehicle based on a 60-pound (27-kilogram) thin-walled aluminum triangular structure with one of three legs at each corner and a large solid-propellant retro-rocket engine that comprised over 60% of the spacecraft’s overall mass in the center.

 The spacecraft was equipped with a Doppler velocity-sensing system that fed information into the spacecraft computer to implement a controllable descent to the surface.
 Each of the three landing pads also carried aircraft-type shock absorbers and strain gauges to provide data on landing characteristics, important for future Apollo missions.